You know you have an athlete but when should you enroll your child in sports?

 Timing matters though, in terms of when to start a child in sports, as does understanding the physical, mental and social capabilities associated with the different ages of childhood.
-According to xxxx, starting a child too early in organized sports, or too intensively in any one sport could lead to injuries, disinterest, or sports burnout.
+According to Banner Health, starting a child too early in organized sports, or too intensively in any one sport could lead to injuries, disinterest, or sports burnout.

 Sports and Physical Activity for Babies and Preschool-aged Children (ages 1-5)

 Sports for babies?
 Watch any toddler, and you’ll see a lot of active body movement – running, jumping, tumbling, splashing in water, kicking, reaching, throwing and catching balls.
 These spontaneous activities form the basic movements in many sports.

 Highly structured, competitive activities are unlikely to stick with the naturally short attention spans of 1-5 year olds, so it’s better to seek out age-appropriate physical activities.

 The Canadian Society for Exercise Physiology recommends that children take part in at least 60 minutes of physical activity EVERY DAY.
 Chances are, most children on their own are moving around that much each day.

 Why not add some structure, variety and social opportunity to your child’s budding life with sports?